e-Learning Blog

 5-2.
 BOSS Paints|Utilizing LMS to Support Job-Specific Skill Management and Improve Retention Rates

 Belgian paint manufacturer BOSS Paints has maintained its competitiveness by providing customers with advanced technical advice.
-However, as its product lines and services have diversified, the need to systematically conduct technical training for employees has increased.
+However, as their product lines and services diversified, the need to systematically conduct technical training for employees increased.

 The company organized the necessary skills for about 55 job types and built a "Competency Framework" linking training courses in Totara.
-They offer approximately 200 courses for sales and support staff, deploying blended learning that combines e-learning, face-to-face training, and workshops.
+They offered approximately 200 courses for sales and support staff, implementing blended learning that combines e-learning, face-to-face training, and workshops.

 6. Summary|Solving Educational Challenges in Manufacturing with Totara

-In the manufacturing industry, the importance of education is increasingly growing in areas such as safety measures, quality control, and skill transfer.
-However, there are many challenges on the ground, including a lack of resources allocated to education, workforce diversification, and training systems that rely heavily on individual expertise.
+In the manufacturing industry, the importance of education is increasingly emphasized in areas such as safety measures, quality control, and technology transfer.
+However, many challenges exist on-site, including a lack of resources allocated to education, workforce diversification, and training systems that depend heavily on individual expertise.

-The introduction of an LMS is an effective means to solve these issues.
-By choosing an LMS equipped with functions required in manufacturing—such as automation of education, multilingual support, visualization of outcomes, and support for hybrid learning—it contributes to strengthening on-site capabilities.
+Implementing an LMS is an effective way to address these challenges.
+By selecting an LMS equipped with features required by the manufacturing sector—such as automation of education, multilingual support, visualization of outcomes, and support for hybrid learning—it contributes to strengthening on-site capabilities.

-In particular, Totara comes with these requirements as standard features and has actually improved the quality and efficiency of education in manufacturing-related companies, achieving results in employee retention and skill management as well.
+In particular, Totara includes these requirements as standard features and has actually improved the quality and efficiency of education in manufacturing-related companies, achieving results in employee retention and skill management.

 If you are responsible for improving training efficiency or building an educational system, please feel free to consult Human Science, the only Totara partner in Japan.
 We will propose the optimal solution tailored to your company's challenges.